Yes Ball Games!Watch our webinar

 If you don’t need to close a road, ignore this bit and jump down to “Who can provide support?”

 But if you are working with a community who wants to do a play street involving a legal road closure, this is the first thing to check.
 Find out what’s happening near you with our Play Streets map.

-If your council is not yet supporting play streets, and you definitely want to close the road for your playing out sessions, the first thing to do is get them on board, so that you know there is definitely a way for residents to apply to close their road to play out.
+If your council is not yet supporting play streets, and you need to close a road for your playing out sessions, the first thing to do is get the council on board.
+Ideally they will implement a play street policy so residents can open their street for play on a regular basis.

 Support for residents is best provided by: